realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 After the interview, send a thank-you note to the recruiter within 24 hours.
 Email is often the best way to do this.
 Express your gratitude for their time and briefly restate why you would be a good fit for the position.

 ### Additional interviews

+Once you’ve passed the preliminary interview stage, you may be invited for another interview.
+This interview is typically with the hiring manager, the employee in charge of deciding who will be hired.
+You may also meet with other individuals on the team, or other managers within the department, in a group interview.